kubernetes/website/content/en/docs/contribute/new-content/overview.md

 All Kubernetes contributors **must** read the [Contributor guide](https://github.com/kubernetes/community/blob/master/contributors/guide/README.md) and [sign the Contributor License Agreement (CLA)](https://github.com/kubernetes/community/blob/master/CLA.md).

-If you do not sign the CLA, your pull requests builds will fail the automated tests, and your contributions will not be accepted.
+Pull requests from contributors who haven't signed the CLA fail the automated tests.

 ### Configure commit signoffs

 All commits to Kubernetes repositories must be _signed off_ using the Git `--signoff` or `-s` flag.
-The signoff acknowledges that you have the rights to submit this work under the same license and [Developer Certificate of Origin](https://developercertificate.org/).
+The signoff acknowledges that you have the rights to submit contributions under the same license and [Developer Certificate of Origin](https://developercertificate.org/).

 If you're using a Git UI app, you can use the app's commit template functionality if it